aaron-cardenas/yii2-simplechat/README.md

 #Yii2 Simple Chat
-A simple chat for your yii2 application
+A simple chat for mi app

 ##Installation